GaloisInc/ghc-srcspan-plugin/examples/blog.md

 This makes our life a whole lot easier since we don't have to consider the entire surface area of Haskell's syntax when we write our plugin.

-So the high-level strategy is to write a Core transformation that will insert calls to a `setLocation` action in our monadic DSL, transforming the original Haskell code into something like
+Our goal is to write a Core transformation that will insert calls to a `setLocation` action in our monadic DSL, transforming the original Haskell code into something like

 ```haskell
 sum10 :: Imp ()